samcorcos/recEngine/README.md

 }
 ```

-... and your console should read:
+... and your server console should read:

 ```
 [ { suggestion: 'coffee', weight: 3 },